Gentry Academy is excited to launch its golf program!

 - There are approximately 150 women’s division two golf teams in the country and approximately 800 scholarships offered.

-Jon Reigstad is Director of Golf for Gentry Academy and boasts an impressive golf background.
-He is a PGA Teaching Professional who received his Bachelor of Business Administration in Marketing with a specialization in Professional Golf Management (PGM) from New Mexico State University.
-He was the Assistant Golf Professional at Troy Burne Golf Club from 2006 to 2008 and has experience playing on multiple mini-tours across the United States.
+Jon Reigstad is director of golf for Gentry Academy and boasts an impressive golf background.
+He is a PGA teaching professional who received a degree in business administration in marketing with a specialization in Professional Golf Management (PGM) from New Mexico State University.
+He was the assistant golf professional at Troy Burne Golf Club from '06 to '08, and has experience playing on multiple mini-tours across the United States.

-Jon believes there is no one swing or playing strategy that is identical between students (think Tiger Woods swing compared to Jim Furyk’s swing).
+Jon believes there is no one swing or playing strategy that is identical between students.
 Certain golf swing fundamentals may present differently based on body type, physical capabilities and age.
 Additionally, he believes that playing strategies differ between players based on individual personality.
 He will assess the individual and find characteristics both physically and mentally that will make him or her the best possible player.

 "Lowest score I ever shot: 64 at Midland Hills Country Club."

 Jon is available for contact by phone at 651-335-2510.

 Keller Golf Course

 A championship-style course that opened in 1929, Keller Golf Course boasts a rich history and tradition unmatched by any other public golf course in Minnesota.
 Keller has hosted several PGA and LPGA tours throughout the years.